alex-clayton1-intro-jul-2023/course-materials/notes/intro-to-programming/dotnet.md

 	- "Class level variables", "Fields"
 		- Almost always encapsulated as "private"
 - Behavior (methods, properties, constructors)
-	- Usually public things that allow the user of an instance of that type to interact with the state
+	- Usually public things that allow the user of an instance of that type to interact with the state'

+- Can create global using statement for entire file.

+- *Guard* naming convention just means that you are taking a look at smthng
+-